 The Roborock H6 Adapt might be the lightest stick vacuum I’ve ever used.
 The main body is only three pounds, and the attachments hardly weigh anything at all.
 It easily cleans up messes and doubles as a duster for keeping cabinet tops clean or sucking cobwebs out of corners.

-Because it doesn’t require a stand, the.
+Because it doesn’t require a stand, the H6 Adapt is the perfect vacuum for small spaces.
 You can just plug it in to charge, although it does include a wall mount that can charge the vacuum and doubles as an accessory rack.
 It’s a necessary addition, too, as the H6 Adapt comes with a slew of different accessories.

 The primary accessory is the baton, a 30-inch extension that any of the other accessories acn fit into.
-Thealso comes with a larger carpet brush for vacuuming the floor, a motorized mini brush that is perfect for stairs, and a dusting brush.
+The H6 Adapt also comes with a larger carpet brush for vacuuming the floor, a motorized mini brush that is perfect for stairs, and a dusting brush.

 It also comes with a crevice tool for vacuuming tight corners, as well as a flex tube to access to hard-to-reach areas.
 All of these accessories give the H6 Adapt the ability to clean a variety of different areas.
 You can use it to vacuum up around the kitchen table, suck up a flour spill in the kitchen, and tidy up the car after a long road trip.

 Max Mode feels like it will suck the paint off of a car.